Pathfinder (1987 film): Production

 The original title was Ofelaš, which is a Sami word that translates to "pathfinder".
 The film is in the Sámi language, and a Tchude language created by Esben Kr.
-Amot.
-The director however chose not to subtitle the Tchude language.
-The film is considered the first Sami feature-length film.
-The film went over budget by 2.5 million, costing eventually 17 million krone, and became what was then Norway's most expensive film.
+Aamot.
+The director, however, chose not to subtitle the Tchude language.
+The film is considered to be the first Sami feature-length film.
+The film went over the budget by 2.5 million, eventually costing 17 million krone, and became what was then Norway's most expensive film.
 The film is a co-production of Filmkameratene A/S, the Norway Film Development Co.
 A/S and Norsk Film A/S. It was produced by John M. Jacobsen.
-It was distributed worldwide by International Film Exchange/Carolco Film International.
-The film was first released on 3 November 1987 in Norway, and released in the United States on 7 April 1989.
+It was distributed worldwide by International Film Exchange/Carolco Film International and first released on 3 November 1987 in Norway, and released in the United States on 7 April 1989.

 Reception

 Initial critical reception for the film was lukewarm, but it was popular in the box office in Norway, where 700,000 attended screenings of the film.
 The film was nominated for Best Foreign Language Film at the 1988 Oscars, but lost to Babette's Feast.
 It won the Amanda Best Film award in 1988.
 The film is now often considered one of the best films of Norwegian cinema.

-The film is seen as part of the Sami revitalisation movement that celebrates the survival of the Sami language, culture and tradition that resisted their assimilation into the wider Norwegian culture.
+The film is seen as part of the Sami revitalisation movement that celebrates the survival of the Sami language, culture and tradition that resisted assimilation into the wider Norwegian culture.